Predictia/AQUA/docs/sphinx/source/container.rst

 Load container script
 ^^^^^^^^^^^^^^^^^^^^^

-AQUA provides scripts to use the AQUA container (updated to the last release) with Singularity on LUMI and Levante.
+AQUA provides scripts to use the AQUA container (updated to the last release) with Singularity on LUMI, Levante and MN5.
 These contain also bindings to the commonly used folders on the machine but they can be easily adapted to other platforms.
-The scripts are located in the ``cli/lumi-container`` and ``cli/levante-container`` folders.
+The scripts are located in the ``cli/container/load_AQUA_container.sh``, and it is centralized for all the three machines.
-The scripts are (for LUMI, but same in the Levante folder):

-- **load_container_lumi.sh**: Load the AQUA container with the most common bindings and environment variables.
-  This is the most common script to use the AQUA container on LUMI on production environment.
-- **slurm_job_container.sh**: A template for a Slurm script to use the AQUA container on LUMI.
-  This is useful to run batch jobs on LUMI using the AQUA container, but it can be easily adapted to any platform using Slurm.
-By default it opens a Jupyter Lab server on the computational node.

 The script can be called and will guide the user to load the container in an interactive way.
 Otherwise some options can be passed to the script to avoid the interactive mode, for example in a batch job.

-.. option:: -y
+.. option:: --local

    Load the container with the local version of AQUA found in the ``$AQUA`` environment variable.

-.. option:: -n

-   Load the container with the container version of AQUA.
+   Without this option, it will load the container with the container version of AQUA.

 .. option:: -e <script>

-   Execute a script in the container after loading it.

-.. option:: -c <command>

    Execute a command in the container after loading it.

+.. option:: -s <command>

+   Execute an executable script (e.g. python or bash) after loading it.

 .. option:: -h